Settings and Security

 To change your password

-1. On the TAP home page, click Manage My Profile.
+1. On your TAP homepage, click Manage My Profile.

 3. Enter your current password.